huysentruitw/exportr/README.md

 ## InlineSheetExportTask

-A generic implementation that can be used to create a ISheetExportTask inline.
+A generic implementation that can be used to create a `ISheetExportTask` inline.

-By using this class, the above example could be rewritten as:
+By using this class, the above `LibraryExportTask` and `BookSheetExportTask` could be rewritten as:

 ```csharp
 public class LibraryExportTask : IExportTask